Skip to content

 FTIA pursues investment opportunities where downside risk appears limited relative to upside potential.
 FTIA will focus on risk mitigation, divest (or potentially sell covered calls) when investments near full valuation and sell when new information materially challenges an investment thesis.

-FTIA offers two strategies:
+FTIA offers three primary strategies:

 Capital Appreciation Strategy